PedroCristo/portfolio_project_1/README.md

 * All Social media links work correctly and open on a new tab.
 * All images load on each page as intended.
 * All the buttons are working correctly and brings the users to the function that they were built for.
-* The buttons in Landing Page, in Thanks Page and in the Homepage both banners has an opacity animation that is working correctly.
+* The arrows inside the buttons in Landing Page, Thanks Page and Homepage banners, has an opacity animation that is working correctly.
 * The buttons in Homepage cards and the one in the Contact Page change the background and text color when hovered by the user.
 They are working without issues.
 * The cards in the Homepage "top trips", change the box shadow when hovered by the user, working correctly.
 * The cards in the Homepage "city breaks", has a image zoom in effect when hovered by the users, working correctly.